How to Hike 2 NH4000 Footers in a Day: Mt Tom & Mt Field

 There were limited views on the trail, a common theme throughout this hike.

 We paid tribute to a great travel blogger (@TheDetourEffect) at the Mt Field summit cairn.
-At 4,331 feet, Field is the highest peak in the Willey Range.
+At 4,331 feet, Mt.
+Field is the highest peak in the Willey Range.
 This mountain is named after Darby Field, who in 1642 led the first recorded ascent of Mt.
 Washington, the tallest mountain (6,228 ft) in New England.

 Although there were limited views from the summit we were able to see Mt Tom (center) in a clearing.